Frequently Asked Questions

 The Juvenile Justice Center has on-site medical professionals that provides for routine medical care.
 In the event of a medical emergency the Center will call 911.
 In this case you will be contacted and advised of the emergency situation.

 Yes, you may bring prescribed medication in for your child.
-The medication must be in the original prescription container with the original and complete label, detailing the patient name, medication type, dosage, pharmacy name, prescribing doctor.
-The prescription must be current.
-At the time of delivery the staff will ensure the validity of the medication and obtain necessary consent information.
+The medication must be in the original prescription container with the original and complete label, detailing the patient name, medication type, dosage, pharmacy name and prescribing doctor.
+All prescriptions must be current.
+At the time of delivery staff will ensure the validity of the medication and obtain necessary consent information.
 The Center will not accept narcotics or controlled substances.

 All residents have the right to be safe from abusive behavior.
 To report allegations of abuse contact the facility and request to speak to a supervisor.
 There is a supervisor on site 24 hours per day, 7 days per week.
-Upon request the Center Director can be contacted through a supervisor.
-If you have general concerns you can request to speak to a Shift Supervisor.
 You can attempt to resolve the matter with the supervisor or request a form to submit a written concern.
+Upon request, the Center Director can be contacted through a supervisor.